 T.O.
 Fuller State Park - Memphis

 Located just outside Memphis, T.O.
 Fuller State Park was the first state park for African Americans east of the Mississippi River.
-Named after Dr. Thomas O. Fuller, who came to Memphis as pastor of the First Baptist Church of Memphis on Beale Street, it is full of hiking and history.
+Named after Dr. Thomas O. Fuller, who came to Memphis as pastor of the First Baptist Church of Memphis, it is full of hiking and history.
 Only 10 miles from Graceland, the park provides 8 miles of hiking trails, endless birding opportunities and scenic views.
 So pack a picnic with fall treats and enjoy an autumn day on one of the 35 picnic tables located within the park.

 Radnor Lake State Park – Nashville